mAy-I/py-lambda-action/README.md

 # py-lambda-action

+**기존 레포에서 Python 버전을 3.6 -> 3.8로 변경한 fork입니다**

 [![GitHubActions](https://img.shields.io/badge/listed%20on-GitHubActions-blue.svg)](https://github-actions.netlify.com/py-lambda)

 A Github Action to deploy AWS Lambda functions written in Python with their dependencies in a separate layer.
-For now, only works with Python 3.6.
+For now, only works with Python ~~3.6~~ 3.8.
 PRs welcome.

 ## Use
 Deploys everything in the repo as code to the Lambda function, and installs/zips/deploys the dependencies as a separate layer the function can then immediately use.